 - 1. WX Alert mode is the first mode that begins WX Alert Setup programming. - 2.
 Display will show WX Alert icon and ON or OFF flashing. - 3.
-Press Channel Up and Channel Down buttons to select ON or OFF. - 4.
-Press Enter/Setup button to save this entry and move to the next setup programming mode.
+Press Channel Up/Down button to select ON or OFF. - 4.
+Press Call/Enter/Setup button to save this entry and move to the next setup programming mode.